solace-fi/solace-docs/docs/architecture/underwriting-pool.md

 Therefore, the Solace core team moved to the bonding mechanics to give users $SOLACE at a discount.

-## Motives using bonding mechanics
+## Understanding Bond Mechanics
+---
 ### What is the main motivation for a person to send his assets into the Underwriting pool?

 In normal market activities, bonds give $SOLACE to users at a discount.